 Over the years, this took the form via writing, producing awareness-building experiential, out-of-the-box events and campaigns, or coming up with unique marketing, branding, or communications strategies for an eclectic mix of clients in the US, Africa, Haiti, and Europe.

-Since childhood, traveling has fed my spirit and creativity.
-I prefer off-the-beaten-path places where a passport is involved.
+Since childhood, traveling has fed my spirit and creativity, always with the preference of off-the-beaten-path places where a passport is involved.

 I'm an author and passionate storyteller.
 I contributed a chapter to "Pain, Purpose, Passion: That Was Then, This is Now," and have a book publishing deal with The Round House Press.
-My writing has been published in several magazines and I'm a contributing Huffington Post blogger, and guest blogger for Thrive Global, Identity Magazine, and Yogic Living.
+My writing has been published in several magazines and I'm a contributing blogger to Huffington Post, Thrive Global, Identity Magazine, and Yogic Living.

 Prior to launching BlueZan Consulting in 2005, in addition to serving as Vice President, Worldwide Publicity for RCA Victor Group, at BMG, at Sony Classical with the same title, I orchestrated campaigns including for Yo-Yo Ma, The Three Tenors, Joshua Bell, and Joe Jackson.
 I co-founded, and for seven years managed Kahn & Jacobs, a leading entertainment marketing and public relations agency in New York and was named one of The Hollywood Reporter’s 26 “Power Players” of the New York film industry.